Harshvardhan-Patidar/Ai-Coding-Platform/README.md

-# AI-Powered Coding Practice & Interview Preparation Platform
+# CodeShourya: AI-Powered Coding Practice & Interview Preparation Platform

 A next-generation coding practice platform that combines AI intelligence with hands-on coding practice to help developers prepare for technical interviews and improve their coding skills.